VidYen/webminerpool/debian9.md

 }
 ```
-2. You may have to disable things running on port 80 like `sudo systemctl start nginx`
+2. You may have to disable things running on port 80
+3. Run `sudo systemctl stop nginx`
-3. `sudo systemctl start nginx`
+4. Run `sudo systemctl start nginx`
-4. If error for more info: `sudo systemctl status nginx.service`
+5. If error for more info: `sudo systemctl status nginx.service`